Carob: Pests and diseases

-Cadra calidella attack carob crops before harvest and infest products in stores.
+Cadra calidella both attack carob crops before harvest and infest products in stores.
 This moth, prevalent in Cyprus, will often infest the country's carob stores.
 Research has been conducted to understand the physiology of the moth, in order to gain insight on how to monitor moth reproduction and lower their survival rates, such as through temperature control, pheromone traps, or parasitoid traps.

-Cultivars and breeding aims
+Production

+In 2022, world production of carob (as locust beans) was estimated to be 56,423 tonnes, although not all countries known to grow carob reported their results to the UN Food and Agriculture Organization.
+Production amounts for Turkey and Morocco accounted for nearly all the world total reported in 2022.

 Most of the roughly 50 known cultivars are of unknown origin and only regionally distributed.
 The cultivars show high genetic and therefore morphological and agronomical variation.
 No conventional breeding by controlled crossing has been reported, but selection from orchards or wild populations has been done.
 Domesticated carobs (C. s. var. edulis) can be distinguished from their wild relatives (C. s. var. silvestris) by some fruit-yielding traits such as building of greater beans, more pulp, and higher sugar contents.
 Also, genetic adaptation of some varieties to the climatic requirements of their growing regions has occurred.
-Though a partially successful breaking of the dioecy happened, the yield of hermaphroditic trees still cannot compete with that of female plants, as their pod-bearing properties are worse.
+Though a partially successful breaking of the dioecy happened, the yield of hermaphrodite trees still cannot compete with that of female plants, as their pod-bearing properties are worse.
 Future breeding would be focused on processing-quality aspects, as well as on properties for better mechanization of harvest or better-yielding hermaphroditic plants.
 The use of modern breeding techniques is restricted due to low polymorphism for molecular markers.